Physics lab

 The Physics Department Mission

-• Students will use principles, laws, and basic concepts to solve and present problems and explain phenomena in the following areas of physics at the introductory level: fluid mechanics, thermodynamics, special relativity, quantum mechanics, atomic and nuclear physics.
+• Students can use principles, laws, and concepts to solve and present problems and explain phenomena in the following areas of physics at the introductory level: fluid mechanics, thermodynamics, optics, special relativity, quantum mechanics, atomic and nuclear physics.

-• Students will use principles, laws, and basic concepts to solve and present problems and explain phenomena in the following areas of physics at the introductory and advanced level: classical mechanics and electromagnetic theory.
+• Students can use principles, laws, and concepts to solve and present problems and explain phenomena in the following areas of physics at the introductory and advanced level: classical mechanics and electromagnetic theory.

-• Students will be able to solve problems and explain physical phenomena using the basic concepts of advanced mathematics as they apply to physics.
+• Students can solve problems and explain physical phenomena using the concepts of advanced mathematics as they apply to physics.

-• Students will solve physics problems across the curriculum utilizing computers and be proficient in one or more programming languages.
+• Students can solve physics problems across the curriculum utilizing computers and be proficient in one or more programming languages.

-• Students will formulate testable hypotheses/models; design appropriate experimental measurements or phenomenological methods to test these hypotheses/models; and collect, analyze, and evaluate experiment data or computational output.
+• Students can formulate testable hypotheses/models; design and execute appropriate experimental measurements or phenomenological methods to test these hypotheses/models; and collect, analyze, and evaluate experimental data or computational output.

-• Students will present solutions to physics problems and results of experimental/theoretical investigations orally in various formats, including formal presentations, oral exams, one on one discussions with faculty, or by leading class discussions, using appropriate technical vocabulary and mathematical notation as related to physics.
+• Students can clearly present solutions to physics problems and results of experimental/theoretical investigations orally using appropriate technical vocabulary and mathematical notation.

-• Students will present written solutions to physics problems and reports of experimental/theoretical investigations using appropriate technical vocabulary and mathematical notation as related to physics.
+• Students can clearly present solutions to physics problems and results of experimental/theoretical investigations in a written format using appropriate technical vocabulary and mathematical notation.

-• Students will apply learning in situations where they develop and hone professional activities that utilize their integrated skill set: research, presentations, internships, and post-LVC programs.
+• Students can apply their integrated skill set to professional activities: research, peer-reviewed publications, conference presentations, internships, and post-LVC programs.

 For more information on learning goals and outcomes, contact institutionalresearch@lvc.edu.